6.0 Magic

 Some characters have access to powerful magic that allows them to deal damage, buff their allies, hinder their enemies, or change the battlefield around them.
 Some characters will gain access to magic through class advancement, while some were just born with the gift.

 There are two branches of magic subdivided into many schools.
-Magika stems from the positive energy in the world and relies on one’s ability to focus and bend it to your designs using Will.
+Magica stems from the positive energy in the world and relies on one’s ability to focus and bend it to your designs using Will.
 Malika stems from the negative energy in the world and draws directly from your lifeforce.
 Most magic users will rely on the prior form of magic, but access to Malika can grant abilities both powerful and unnatural.

 Design Note